about dr. amanda

 Moving to India at the age of 21 to study the interplay between social justice and religion.
 I was there for a year with LIU, studied (a lot), got dysentery, discovered yoga, was physically assaulted, and it was the first time I "cliff-jumped" to follow my intuition.

 Learning from indigenous people and in indigenous communities.
-I have been fortunate that my path inadvertently lead me to learning with curanderos in multiple countries and in places like Takiwasi, and having deep friendship with indigenous individuals.
+I have been fortunate that my path inadvertently lead me to learning from indigenous communities and curanderos in multiple countries.
+I have also been fortunate enough to have deep friendship with indigenous folx.
 Of the many things I've done to try to decolonize my mind, being immersed in ways that were never colonized away from the natural world was/is the most significant.

 The choice to and the experience of studying and practicing martial arts for most of my adult life.
 I could not put into words the amount of healing, transformation, and growth I have gotten from the practice of To Shin Do.